CodeErCn/content_module/README.md

-This Repository is to demo the node.js with content modul.e
+This Repository is to demo the node.js with content module.